Best Places to Visit near Fushimi Inari Taisha

 3. Toji Temple

 Toji is famous for its five-story pagoda which is recognized as a landmark in Kyoto.
-It is the oldest wooden pagoda in Japan, and noticeable even in a distance because of the height (54.8 meters).
+It is the oldest wooden pagoda in Japan, and noticeable even at a distance because of the height (54.8 meters).
 It is on the list of UNESCO World Heritage Site along with the mail hall called Kondo.
-They are brightly lit up twice a year in specific time, in spring and fall when cherry blossoms and autumn leaves beautifully enchant visitors!
+They are brightly lit up twice a year at specific times in spring and fall when cherry blossoms and autumn leaves beautifully enchant visitors!

 4. Uji River

 The Uji River (Uji-gawa in Japanese) is a river running through the southern part of Kyoto while dividing the area into two parts.
-The water originally comes from Lake Biwa located in Shiga Prefecture sharing the border with Kyoto.
+The water originally comes from Lake Biwa located in Shiga Prefecture which shares a border with Kyoto.
 It passes through several areas while meeting and jointing with other small rivers, until they finally flow into the Osaka bay.
 Compared to other tourist spots in Kyoto, it is relatively quiet and peaceful.
 Just walking along the river gives you a relaxing experience!
-In Summer, a big fireworks festival is held and more than 200,000 people come and enjoy the fireworks while having handy foods and drinks sold at vibrant stalls!
+In Summer, a big fireworks festival is held and more than 200,000 people come and enjoy the fireworks while enjoying food and drink sold at vibrant stalls!

 5. Byodoin Temple